Closed Forequarter Amputation | High-Energy Trauma | Neurovascular Emergency

 - “Flail limb with absent pulses = emergent angiography + vascular surgery consult

-21% mortality from associated injuries.
-Massive soft tissue disruption with hemorrhage.
+10% mortality and 21% early amputation (Damschen series).
+Massive soft tissue disruption with occult hemorrhage.
 Polytrauma protocol - ATLS management takes priority over limb.
 Life before limb.

 94% brachial plexus injury - often complete avulsion (C5-T1).
 88% vascular injury - subclavian or axillary.
 Occult hemorrhage may cause hemodynamic instability.